Mayor Nan Whaley designated Kery Gray as the Mayor's Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) Liaison at

 Requests for information, community presentations, or other assistance may be directed to the contact below.
 Special emphasis will be given to local residents and community groups seeking information and assistance.
 To contact Mayor Whaley's Lesbian, Gay, Bisexual, Transgendered and Queer (LGBTQ) Liaison:

 The Dayton Police Department LGBTQ Liaison was established in September 2010 by Chief Richard Biehl, who also signed the first Hate and Bias Crime Policy for the Dayton Police Department.
-The current LGBT Liaison officers are amjr.
-Wendy H. Stiver and Sgt.
+The current LGBT Liaison officers is Sgt.
 Jacquelyn Imwalle.
-Both Mjr.
-Stiver and Sgt.
-Imwalle have attended training with GOAL (Gay Officers Action League) and LEGAL, International (Law Enforcement Gays and Lesbians).
+Sgt.
+Imwalle has attended training with GOAL (Gay Officers Action League) and LEGAL, International (Law Enforcement Gays and Lesbians).

 The goal of the LGBT Liaison is to build relationships with the LGBT community in Dayton and offer a resource for LGBT crime or police issues.
 All Dayton Police Officers receive training in cultural diversity, including LGBT issues, during their basic police academy training.
 It is the policy of the Dayton Police Department that Hate and Bias Crimes will be treated seriously and the investigations of these crimes will be given priority.
 The proper investigation of racial, religious, ethnic/national origin, sexual orientation, gender identity/expression, or other bias crime incidents, is the responsibility of all Police personnel.
 The Department will use every necessary resource to rapidly and decisively identify the perpetrators, arrest them and bring them before the court.

 Police Department Action

 The actions taken by the Dayton Police Department in dealing with incidents of racial, religious, ethnic/national origin, sexual orientation, gender identity/expression, or other acts of bias, are visible signs of its concern and commitment to the community.
 Special emphasis will be placed on victim assistance, community cooperation and public safety response in order to reduce victim/community trauma, fear, repeat victimization or retaliatory acts.

 To contact the Dayton Police Department LGBT Liaison: